 Private Mortgage Insurance (PMI)

 Some of the major private mortgage insurance providers are MGIC, Genworth Financial, RMIC, and Radian.
-Each company has varying rates for different down payment and credit score scenarios, so make sure your loan officer shops around for the best rate for you.
+Each company has varying rates for different down payment and credit score scenarios, so make sure your lender shops around for the best PMI cost.

-For an in-depth comparison of PMI and FHA mortgage insurance, see our post: Weighing FHA and Conventional Low Down Payment Mortgages.
+For an in-depth comparison of PMI and FHA mortgage insurance, see our post that compares FHA to the Conventional 97 loan.

 2017 Conventional Loan Limits